Elmwood (Cambridge, Massachusetts): Oliver, Revolution, and Gerry

 The house now known as Elmwood was built about 1767 by Thomas Oliver, appointed Lieutenant-Governor of Massachusetts in the spring of 1774.
 Oliver owed his vast wealth to slave labor as both heir to Antiguan planters and absentee owner of Friar’s Hill plantation, Antigua, where 206 people were enslaved when inherited by his children.
 Oliver’s wife, Elizabeth Vassall, was the daughter of John Vassall, owner of Jamaican slave-labor plantations Newfound River and Lower Works Pen.
 At probate, he enslaved 1,167 people.
-Elizabeth Vassall and Thomas Oliver enslaved 11 at Elwood.
+Elizabeth Vassall and Thomas Oliver enslaved 11 individuals at Elmwood.

 The Oliver-Vassall estate, located on the western edge of Cambridge, Massachusetts, included about 100 acre of rolling fields with a commanding view of the Charles River.
 The property extended from Fresh Pond in the north across the Charles River to what is now the Boston neighborhood of Brighton to the south, then part of Cambridge.
 It was not far from the 1759 mansion built for John Vassall II (Elizabeth Vassall's brother) and his wife Elizabeth Oliver (Thomas Oliver's sister).
 Their estate would later become Washington's Headquarters and Longfellow's home.

 On September 1, 1774, pursuant to orders given by Governor Thomas Gage, British Army troops removed provincial gunpowder from a magazine in what is today Somerville.
 This activity caused a spontaneous rising of militia throughout the province amid rumors of actual violence that is known as the Powder Alarm.
 The next day Oliver was able to dissipate a crowd that formed in Cambridge (near present-day Harvard Square) by going to Boston, conferring with Gage, and reporting that no further military movements were planned.
 However, the crowd followed him home and compelled him to resign his office, which he did under protest.
 Oliver and his family shortly thereafter fled to Boston.